- Personal Finance»

 The cost and length of the appraisal process is significantly different for residential and commercial real estate loans.
 While the appraisal for a single family home might be completed in several hours and cost a few hundred dollars, appraising a commercial property and business typically costs several thousand dollars and often requires a month (or more) to complete.
 For complicated and specialized businesses such as funeral homes, the cost and time requirements are even higher.

-The continuing presence of "Zombie Banks" is a potential problem for both residential and commercial real estate financing.
+The continuing presence of "Zombie Banks" and other financial institutions considered to be "Problem Banks" is a potential problem for both residential and commercial real estate financing.
 Questions to address include:

 - Is my bank a Zombie?